13 Career Change CV Examples [& Templates]

 • Even a career change to a closely related role can benefit from a CV with a career objective.
 If you’re shifting from a project coordinator to an administrative assistant, you can utilise many of your existing organisational skills to succeed in the new position.

-• Enhance your career change to administrative assistant CV with a short summary that shows recruiters where to draw parallels between your past experience and target role.
+• Enhance your career change to administrative assistant CV with a concise summary that shows recruiters how to draw parallels between your previous experience and the target role.

-CV example for a career change to marketing with customer service experience
+Career change to marketing CV example with customer service experience

 Why this CV works